leeyunfai/KiddoHero/README.md

 **If intending to clone:**

 Download the additional "Library" folder.
-I was unable to add it into Github due to exceeding the 100MB limit: https://drive.google.com/drive/folders/1rwJYnqIHfAdIJzP92j2ZK2M6K2b_k4DQ?usp=sharing
+I was unable to add it into Github due to it exceeding the 100MB limit: https://drive.google.com/drive/folders/1rwJYnqIHfAdIJzP92j2ZK2M6K2b_k4DQ?usp=sharing